waluwaz/belmon/README.md

 ## Help
 You can post about any issues and problems here: [Asuswrt-Merlin AddOns on SNBForums](https://www.snbforums.com/forums/asuswrt-merlin-addons.60/?prefix_id=21) but I don't get there often, and I probably won't be available to help.

+I guess you already understood, this is not a well-rounded solution for a large audience.
+This is proof that it could work for me; and if your setup is similar; and you have a similar skillset, you will probably be able to get there with less effort than I did originally.
+Use it if you like, if you are interested in experimenting, not if you need a reliable solution.